May 2022

 Woken at 6am, light rain moved over my tent, but I am dry.
 Last night, I pitched on Hartfell mountain because I desperately needed some undisturbed sleep to alleviate severe mental and physical exhaustion.

-This morning I am rested, but my mind is disturbed, my life in ruin, grotesque sufferings poured into my hereafter in an attempt to deface me, in spite of my ancestral spirit.
-As I anticipated, the dew soaked me feet, socks and walking boots… so need a new pair!
+This morning I am rested, but as anticipated, the dew soaked me feet, socks and walking boots… so need a new pair!

 Took a few pictures of the countryside on my way through Moffat towards the M74.